datanav/docs/hub/documentation/service-configuration/pipes/configuration-pipes.rst

      -
      -

+   * - ``permissions``
+     - List of ACL elements
+     - This property should contain a list of ACL definitions (itself a 3-element list (tuple) of "ALLOW"|"DENY",[list,of,groups,or,roles],[list,of,permissions]) that defines which permissions should be applied to the pipe when it's uploaded and instantiated.
+See the example configuration below for how this should be formatted.
+     -
+     -

    * - ``batch_size``
      - Integer(>=1)
      - The number of source entities to consume before writing to the sink.
 The batch size